One in four hospital beds occupied by 'stranded' patients stuck for weeks

 With hospitals unable to move patients on, planned operations are being cancelled for lack of beds, as has happened twice to a delivery driver from Felthorpe who has waited a year in agonising pain only to have appointments cancelled with less than 24 hours notice.

 The blockages also affect entry into hospitals.
-This newspaper has learned that last weekend 27 ambulances had to queue outside the Norfolk and Norwich to offload patients, one of whom waited on board for more than nine hours.
+This newspaper has learned that last weekend 27 ambulances had to queue outside the Norfolk and Norwich University Hospital (NNUH) to offload patients, one of whom waited on board for more than nine hours.

-It comes after two patients died in ambulances in hospital car parks in Norfolk last month, prompting NHS England to write to hospital bosses insisting they stop using ambulances as "additional emergency department cubicles".
+It comes after two patients died in ambulances in hospital car parks in the region last month, prompting NHS England to write to hospital bosses insisting they stop using ambulances as "additional emergency department cubicles".

 Too few care workers means too few care beds